algorandfoundation/algokit-cli/docs/cli/index.md

 algokit bootstrap all [OPTIONS]
 ```

+### Options

+### --interactive, --non-interactive, --ci

+Enable/disable interactive prompts.
+If the CI environment variable is set, defaults to non-interactive

 ### env

 Copies .env.template file to .env in the current working directory and prompts for any unspecified values.